ITE-Sarawak-Campus-Miri/WRO2022-I-ROBONATOR-FEC/README.md

 Lego Large Servo Motor is used as the driving motor.
 The driving motor is connected to a differential gear which allows one wheel to travel at a different speed than the other during turning, while both remain powered.

 ### Sensors
+There are 4 sensors used in this vehicle.

+#### Color sensor
+The color sensor help to scan and measure the color number and ouput in color.
+When the color sensor detected the orange or blue color on the map, it will adjust the steering to turn in certain direction.

+#### Gyro sensor
+The gyro sensor will help to detect rotational motion.
+Reset mode of the gyro sensor can minimize the "drifting" that cause the angle become inaccurate.

+#### Ultrasonic sensor
+The ultrasonic sensor can help to measure the distance to an object in front of it.
+Therefore, the sensor that install at the side of the vehicle can allow the vehicle to move in a suitable distance that would not cause it to knock the wall.

+#### Pixy2
+The Pixy2 can learn to detect objects that thaught to it.
+For example, it can detect the red and green pillar based on the signature set.
+When the Pixy2 detected the green pillar, it will tell the robot to turn left.

 ### Software